k-mccoy11/deploy-active-directory/README.md

 <img src="https://i.imgur.com/d22FHIm.png" height="80%" width="80%" alt="Disk Sanitization Steps"/>
 </p>
 <p>
 DC-1 has to have a static Private IP Address.
 Client one will connect to DC-1 to ensure connectivity we will try to ping DC-1 from Client-1.
-At first the ping will not work correctly.
+At first, the ping will not work correctly.
 We have to enable ICMPv4 on the firewall on DC-1.
 Now we can ping DC-1 successfully from Client-1
 </p>
 <br />